dpvpro/eventcron/docs/readme.md

-# Eventcrone
+# eventcron

 A modern golang implementation of the inotify cron system (incron).

 ## Overview

-Eventcrone is a complete rewrite of the original incron C++ project in Go.
-It provides a daemon (`eventcroned`) that monitors filesystem events using Linux inotify and executes commands when specified events occur, plus a table management utility (`eventcronetab`) similar to crontab.
+eventcron is a complete rewrite of the original incron C++ project in Go.
+It provides a daemon (`eventcrond`) that monitors filesystem events using Linux inotify and executes commands when specified events occur, plus a table management utility (`eventcrontab`) similar to crontab.

 Unlike traditional cron which runs commands based on time, incron runs commands based on filesystem events like file creation, modification, or deletion.